-All qualities that are sometimes in a person’s nature, but more often need to be learned.
+These are all qualities that are sometimes in a person’s nature, but more often need to be learned.
 Luckily there’s a lot of helpful literature available such as that by Philip Kotler, Stephen Covey and Anthony Robbins.
-Their books offer the necessary reference for gradually increasing your effectiveness as a markeer.
+Their books offer the necessary reference for gradually increasing your effectiveness as a marketer.

-But only reading the literature is not sufficient, because as Stephen Covey says: ‘To know and not to do, is really not to know.’
+But just reading the literature is not sufficient.
+As Stephen Covey says: “To know and not to do, is really not to know.”
 This means that coaching, training, repeatedly trying, and learning from your mistakes is crucial.

 Advantages for society